Hakkonen/Eclipse/README.md

 Eclipse wallet is a hobby project created by Fabrique.
 The wallet allows CRUD access to the Counterparty database, as well as providing Bitcoin transaction functionality.

+Note: this wallet is currently under beta testing.

 ## Get started

 The app is under review at the Google store but will be available soon.